lustre-labs/lustre/examples/04-custom-event-handlers/README.md

 # 04 Custom Event Handlers

-> **Note**: this guide is written for Lustre v4.
-The latest stable release of
-> Lustre is v3.
-To follow along with this guide, you need to _manually_ edit your
-> `gleam.toml` and change the required version of lustre to `"4.0.0-rc.2"`.

 While Lustre's built-in event handlers can cover most of your basic needs, in practice you will often need to provide more advanced functionality.
 For this, we can reach for the `event.on("eventname", handler)` function to generate attributes that can provide custom event handling.

 But first, let's take a look under the hood to see what event handlers actually _do_.

 ## Decoding Dynamic Data

 Lustre is a type-safe framework, but the DOM allows HTML elements to generate events containing values of any arbitrary type and structure.
 In Gleam, such data is referred to as _dynamic_, and is handled by the `gleam/dynamic` library. `gleam/dynamic` is used for decoding everything from unpredictable JSON input to Lustre's DOM events.

 If you peek at [the gleam\dynamic documentation](https://hexdocs.pm/gleam_stdlib/0.17.1/gleam/dynamic/#module-types), you'll quickly see it exports four types: